bionade24/histcleaner/README.md

 Those hashes are then compared to words in the file you clean and the secrets get redacted.
 The initial run may take a while, but the tool will resume at the last known location on the next run.

+Currently supports plain text files like your shell's histfile and `.lesshst`.

 ```
 $ histcleaner -h
 histcleaner